RockefellerArchiveCenter/project_electron/personas/personal-interest-researcher.md

 ## Pain Points

 Tony is easily overwhelmed by new technology and finds that it changes at a pace that is too fast for him to keep up with.
+He isn't familiar with how archival records are typically arranged and described, so he sometimes struggles to navigate through collections information to find things that interest him.

 ## Current Devices, Apps & IT Use